DiBDV/HTTP_service_Endocode/Readme.md

 ## HTTP service for Endocode challenge

-This repository is used to got throught some challenge steps.
+This repository is used to go throught some challenge steps.
 General idea is to create a HTTP service, that will have three endpoints:

 ```
 * /helloworld